wysockicesar-code/VanillaStats/README.md

 ## Dashboard

 ### Date Range
-Select 24 hours, 7 days, 30 days, or 90 days from the header.
+Select 24 hours, 7 days, 30 days, 90 days, 180 days or 12 months from the header.
 Switching range clears active filters.

 ### Filtering
 Click any row in Top Pages, Top Referrers, or Locations to exclude it from all stats.
 The dashboard updates immediately — no reload.
 Click a filter chip to remove it, or click the greyed-out row again.